 The assembly election results for Haryana and Jammu & Kashmir (J&K) will be declared on October 8, 2024, marking crucial moments for both regions.
-The counting of votes is scheduled to begin at 8:00 am across both states, with election officials arriving at counting centres as early as 5:00 am.
+Counting votes began at 8:00 am across both states, with election officials arriving at counting centres as early as 5:00 am.

-Final preparations, including a three-tier security system, are in place for the smooth conduct of the vote count.
+Final preparations, including a three-tier security system, were in place for the smooth conduct of the vote count.

 Election Background

-Haryana saw 65.65% voter turnout in a single-phase election held on October 5, 2024, with voters casting ballots in 90 constituencies across more than 20,000 polling stations.
+Haryana saw a 65.65 per cent voter turnout in a single-phase election held on October 5, 2024, with voters casting ballots in 90 constituencies across more than 20,000 polling stations.
 This election is crucial for the state, where the BJP, led by Chief Minister Nayab Singh Saini, is vying for a third consecutive term.
 The Congress, which has been out of power for 10 years, is eyeing a comeback, with leaders like Bhupinder Singh Hooda leading the charge.

 Meanwhile, the Jammu and Kashmir elections were historic, as this was the first time elections were held in the region after the abrogation of Article 370 in 2019.
 Polling occurred in three phases: September 18, September 25, and October 1, across 90 constituencies, with a turnout of 63.88%.
 Unlike Haryana, J&K witnessed multi-cornered contests, with parties like the National Conference (NC), Congress, BJP, and JKPDP all competing fiercely for influence in the post-Article 370 landscape.